sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 </call-out>

-##  Select the A/B Test Campaign Sample Size
+##  Select the A/B Test Single Send Sample Size
 Choose a percentage of your contact list that will participate in the A/B test.

 Each variation of the email will be sent to the same number of contacts within the participating subset of your list.